fresheneesz/proto/README.md

     this.anythingElse = 5   // static properties can be accessed by the class and the instance

-	var that = this // private functions don't have access to the correct 'this', so pass it in var privateFn = function(me, arg1, etc) {
+	// private functions don't have access to the correct 'this', so pass it in var privateFn = function(that, arg1, etc) {
         that.x = arg1 + etc
     }

     this.doSomething = function() {
         privateFn(this, this.x, 1)
     }